 We entered Flagstaff and took an immediate dislike to it – far too commercialised, too big and too busy.
 I went to a DIY store and bought a tube of clear mastic ready to seal the new locks on the outside lockers and avoid any more broken keys in inferior locks, bottoming the vehicle a couple of times again.
 We’re going to have to keep the RV out of shopping malls as it’s not a car; we would just have to accept the vehicles limitations.

 We decided to make our way to Williams www.williamsarizona.gov as planned and try and sort something out there.
 On arrival we went straight to the railway station to book tickets and enquire about the possibility of accommodation (the company which run the train also have a tie-in with the RV campground and the hotel at the South Rim).
 The staff were very helpful and put us through to their contact at the hotel and we managed to book a room there, not cheap at about $160 a night which didn’t even include breakfast.
 Still we’d come this far and didn’t want such things to stand in the way of enjoying a trip to the Grand Canyon.
-We’ve booked the train tickets and going up there tomorrow (Saturday) and back Sunday afternoon staying at the Maswik Lodge Hotel tomorrow night and the RV campground here for three nights.
+We’ve booked the train tickets and are going up there tomorrow (Saturday) and back Sunday afternoon staying at the Maswik Lodge Hotel tomorrow night and the RV campground here in Williams for three nights.

 We parked up, hooked up, and packed a bag to take with us tomorrow, together with backpacks, cameras and spare batteries.
 We’ve set the alarm clock for 06:00 but have no confidence in it working.